-The condensed consolidated financial statements includes the accounts of the Company and its majority-owned and controlled operating subsidiary after elimination of all intercompany transactions and balances as of March 31, 2021.
+The condensed consolidated financial statements include the accounts of the Company and its majority-owned and controlled operating subsidiary after elimination of all intercompany transactions and balances as of June 30, 2021.
 The ownership interest of noncontrolling participants in the operating subsidiary is included as a separate component of shareholders' equity.